 Feeding your babies is very much a personal choice and you should do what works best for you, your babies and your family situation.
 One option is to bottle feed.
-This option is more expensive than other feeding options, but for some families this is the option which works best for them.
+This could be with either formula milk or expressed breast milk.
 One major advantage of bottle feeding is that both parents, and anyone else, can share in the task.
 This may also be an important consideration for parents of twins or more who need to be able to spend time with their other children.

 Feeding provides a great opportunity to spend some one to one time with your babies, it helps to get feeding off to a good start and also gives you an opportunity to get to know each other and start to build a lovely relationship.
 Every baby is different and taking some time with him/her during feeding helps you get to know their individual needs and feeding patterns.

 If both (all) of your babies wake together, it is possible for one adult to feed two babies at once using one of the following positions:

 - Older babies may be positioned each in an infant seat and you can sit between them both of them (support your back against a wall/sofa/chair), holding a bottle in each hand.